g3tsyst3m/g3tsyst3m.github.io/_posts/2026-06-26-How to Create a Makeshift C2 with Claude Code as the Operator.md

 ## The MCP Server (remote_agent_server.py)

 This is what Claude Code talks to.
-It's built on [FastMCP](https://github.com/jlowin/fastmcp) -- a decorator-based Python MCP framework that handles all the protocol plumbing.
+It's built on [FastMCP](https://github.com/jlowin/fastmcp).
+This is a decorator-based Python MCP framework that handles all the protocol plumbing.

 Each operator tool is a decorated function.
 FastMCP registers it, generates the schema, and handles serialization: